kylethieringer/quartz_site/content/index.md

 ---
 **next up**
-- [ ] add more context to this homepage
 - [ ] update [[§ so you want to be a drosopholist]]
 - [ ] update grad school notes
 - [ ] update connectomics notes